johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/metrics/metrics_and_visualization.md

 Read CodeScene's case study, [Under the Hood: Prioritizing Technical Debt in React](https://codescene.com/blog/technical-debt-examples-prioritizing-tech-debt-in-react).
 Examine how the hotspot map, development activity, Code Health score, and historical trends are used to identify possible refactoring targets.

-Also visit the [JSCity](https://github.com/ASERG-UFMG/JSCity/wiki/JSCITY) examples and examine the visualization of the React project.
-JSCity represents a JavaScript system as a three-dimensional city, using visual properties to represent elements of the source code.
+Also visit the [JSCity](https://github.com/ASERG-UFMG/JSCity/wiki/JSCITY) examples and examine the visualization of the [React](https://aserg-ufmg.github.io/JSCity/?id=47) project (be patient, the larger cities take a while to load; use the mouse scroll to zoom in/out).
+JSCity represents a JavaScript system as a three-dimensional city: folders are districts, files are sub-districts, functions are buildings, the number of lines of code gives a building its height, and the number of variables its base size.

-Answer the following questions:
+**Questions:**

 1. What information can you learn about React from the CodeScene analysis?
 2. Why is high development activity important when prioritizing technical debt?